GibrilKharfallah/EnerGenius/README.md

-#⚡EnerGenius : Appliance Energy Consumption Prediction
+# ⚡EnerGenius : The Energy Consumption Prediction for Smat Buildings

 EnerGenius is a supervised machine learning project aimed at predicting the **energy consumption of appliances** using environmental and weather-related sensor data.